Disneyland Monorail: Expansion

-Mark V trains
+Mark V (Mk5) trains

 By the early 1980s, the Mark III trains were showing their age and the wear of years.
 In 1985, Disneyland began phasing out the Mark III trains one by one.
 The older trains were stripped to the chassis and rebuilt as Mark V trains.
 The Mark III Green went first, to become the Mark V Purple followed by the Mark III Yellow becoming the Mark V Orange.
 The Mark III Blue remained blue (albeit a lighter shade) and the last was Red, remaining Red.
 The notable difference was the loss of the bubble-top driver's area in favor of a streamlined "Learjet" look similar to the Mark IV trains at the Walt Disney World Resort.
 The new trains also sported closed passenger compartments (with windows that could be opened) and pneumatic doors.
 Following the 1985 Disney World monorail fire, a safety handrail was added along the top of the train, as well as emergency fire exit hatches leading to the roof.
 The attraction's name remained the "Disneyland Monorail System", as it had been painted on the Mark III trains' skirts.
 The Mark V trains were built by Ride & Show Engineering, Inc., incorporating bodies that were produced by Messerschmitt-Bolkow-Blohm of Germany (now Airbus).
 Purple first made its appearance for testing in Autumn of 1986 and began regular operations a few months later.
 Orange was delivered in late Summer of 1987, followed by Blue in early 1988.
-The oldest train, Red, was also the last to be removed from the line for refurbishment in the Spring of 1988.
+The oldest train, Red, was also the last to be removed from the line for refurbishment in early 1988.